okfn/handbook/text/courses/index.rst

         <h3><a href="data-to-diagrams">From Data to Diagrams</a></h3>
         <p>
         A picture says more than a thousand words - yeah but how do we turn a thousand words into a picture?
-This course will help you to understand basic data visualization and create them using Google spreadsheets.
+This section will help you to understand basic data visualization and create them using Google spreadsheets.
 Visualizing data will help you to better understand the data you are handling.<br/>
-        <a href="data-to-diagrams" class="btn btn-primary">Take Course</a>
+        <a href="data-to-diagrams" class="btn btn-primary">Go to section</a>
         </p>
       </div>
     </li>